 Insert test data in a database

-When you're developing locally, it's often useful to seed databases with test data.
+When you're developing or testing, it's often useful to seed databases with test data.
 This can be done is several ways depending on your use case.

-Perhaps the most straightforward way is to conditionally insert the data on startup, using go:embed in combination with Encore's metadata API to ensure the data is only inserted in your local environment.
+A straightforward way to insert test data is to conditionally insert it on startup using go:embed in combination with Encore's metadata API control in which environments the data gets inserted.
+E.g. only in your local environment.

 Example